alejandro61299/Minimaps_Personal_Research/docs/index.md

 ```
 ### Update Final Texture

 In this method we draw all the necessary textures in the final_texture using the render target as we have done before.
+We will do the drawing in this order:

  - Set `final_texture` as  render target
  - Clear texture (erase all and draw a black background)
  - Draw `minimap_texture`
- - Draw all icons or points of
+ - Draw all icons or points of indicators
+ - Draw camera representation rect
+ - D

 ## Links to more Documentation